-The State Iron Ore Cooperative Research and Cooperative Environmental Research programs, with a mining industry match, provided funding to the Division of Lands and Minerals (LAM) to report results of environmental research projects.
-The Division has been conducting laboratory and field dissolution studies since the mid-1970s.
-Several studies have been in progress recently, but reporting was interrupted by environmental review responsibilities and retirements of key personnel.
-These studies include dissolution tests on rocks and tailings associated with nonferrous deposits in Minnesota and methods of mitigation applicable to both nonferrous and ferrous mine wastes.
+The Minnesota Department of Natural Resources has been conducting laboratory and field rock weathering studies since the mid-1970s.
+These studies include weathering tests on rocks and tailings associated with nonferrous deposits in Minnesota and methods of mitigation applicable to both nonferrous and ferrous mine wastes.
+The following eight research reports were completed during fiscal years 2012 thru 2014.

 Project Summary: The Minnesota Department of Natural Resources has studied Duluth Complex mine waste drainage quality and mitigation of problematic drainage since the mid-1970s.
 A report was written to summarize research conducted on waste characterization techniques, laboratory and field dissolution of Duluth Complex rock and tailings, and mitigation of problematic mine waste drainage.
 Reports issued on the various projects were identified for those seeking additional detail.